Ardakilic/git.40percent.club/atmega32/readme.md

 Configuration files for boards using the ATmega32A.
-These require the modified TMK firmware avaialable at https://github.com/nuess0r/tmk_keyboard
+These require the modified TMK firmware available at https://github.com/nuess0r/tmk_keyboard